Usage & Examples

 Is this the fanciest inspector on the planet?
 Nah.

-But it’s honest.
-It’s the exact pattern you’ll use in a real tool:
+But it’s useful and it’s the exact pattern you’ll use in a real tool:

 • bind controls to your settings struct